chenyt31/OpenPi-Baseline/README.md

 Docker installation instructions are [here](https://docs.docker.com/engine/install/).
 If using a GPU you must also install the [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 If your host machine is Ubuntu 22.04, you can use the convenience scripts `scripts/install_docker_ubuntu22.sh` and `scripts/install_nvidia_container_toolkit.sh`.

-During the first run of any example, docker will build the images.
+During the first run of any example, Docker will build the images.
 Go grab a coffee while this happens.
 Subsequent runs will be faster since the images are cached.

 ### Downloading checkpoints

-By default checkpoint are cached in `~/.cache/openpi` when running fine-tuning or eval, you can overwrite the download path by setting the `OPENPI_DATA_HOME` environment variable.
+By default checkpoints are downloaded and cached in `~/.cache/openpi` when needed.
+You can overwrite the download path by setting the `OPENPI_DATA_HOME` environment variable.

 Available checkpoints: